Kirsten Gillibrand Expected To Announce 2020 Presidential Run This Week

 It looks like Senator Kirsten Gillibrand is poised to announce her 2020 presidential campaign in the next few days.
 According to the Associated Press, the New York Democrat has shared her plans with a number of people close to her, and intends to form an exploratory committee regarding her presidential aspirations.

 Gillibrand has a busy week ahead of her, and sources were unclear on when specifically she will be making the official announcement.
-The Senator is scheduled to appear on CBS’ The Late Show with Stephen Colbert on Tuesday, leading many to suspect she’ll use the platform to announce her candidacy.
+The senator is scheduled to appear on CBS’s The Late Show with Stephen Colbert on Tuesday, leading many to suspect she’ll use the platform to announce her candidacy.

 While nobody seems certain about the specifics of the timing — a topic which remains a closely guarded secret in the Gillibrand camp — most seem to be certain that Senator Gillibrand will make the announcement before she heads to Iowa this weekend.

-This move would make Gillibrand the fifth Democratic candidate as of this writing, and there are more poised to jump into the race as well.
+This move would make Gillibrand the fifth Democratic candidate as of this writing, and there are more who are poised to jump into the race as well.
 Other potential candidates include Julian Castro, who served in the Obama Cabinet, Representative Tulsi Gabbard from Hawaii, Massachusetts Senator Elizabeth Warren, California’s Senator Kamala Harris, and Senator Cory Booker from New Jersey.
 While not all have made their plans official, each has at least toyed with the idea of making a bid for the White House in 2020.

 CONFIRMED: @SenGillibrand is expected to announce plans to form a 2020 presidential exploratory committee on @colbertlateshow on Tuesday, according to a person familiar with her thinking.